Trump administration reverses stance, will no longer hold back second shots of coronavirus vaccine

-The changes are a sharp departure from the administration’s previous strategy, and come just days after President-elect Biden announced plans to release nearly all the vaccine supply.
+The changes are a sharp departure from the administration’s previous strategy, and they come just days after President-elect Joe Biden announced plans to release nearly all the vaccine supply.
 Biden is expected to provide a detailed blueprint on reinvigorating the rollout later this week.

 The Trump administration has been holding back roughly half the vaccines to ensure sufficient supply for people to get a required second shot.
 But in draft remarks prepared for a scheduled call Tuesday afternoon with governors and obtained by The Washington Post, Health and Human Services Secretary Alex Azar disclosed the change in plans.
-A senior administration official confirmed the remarks.
+The remarks were confirmed by a senior administration official who spoke on the condition of anonymity because they were not authorized to speak publicly.

-The expectation is that people will still get their second doses as planned — the concerns about possible hiccups in manufacturing have been allayed by the steady ramp-up so far, while the risks of delay have increased as the pandemic has claimed thousands of lives daily, and as a new, more contagious variant of the virus first identified in Great Britain spreads through the United States.
+The expectation is that people will still get their second doses as planned.
+The concerns about possible hiccups in manufacturing have been allayed by the steady ramp-up so far, while the risks of delay have increased as the pandemic has claimed thousands of lives daily and as a new, more contagious variant of the virus first identified in Great Britain spreads through the United States.

-Azar also will announce plans to expand the venues where people can get inoculated, including at community health centers, and offer technical assistance from the National Guard or FEMA for states seeking to set up mass vaccination sites as they expand populations prioritized for immunization, according to the remarks.
+Azar also will announce plans to expand the venues where people can get inoculated, including at community health centers, and offer technical assistance from the National Guard or Federal Emergency Management Agency for states seeking to set up mass vaccination sites as they expand populations prioritized for immunization, according to the remarks.

-Administration officials will also recommend that the vaccines will be made available to anyone 65 and over, and to adults who have a preexisting condition that puts them at greater risk for severe illness, sharply increasing the people who will be eligible for the shots, according to Axios and confirmed by the administration official.
+Administration officials will also recommend that the vaccines be made available to anyone 65 and over, and to adults who have a preexisting condition that puts them at greater risk for severe illness, sharply increasing the number of people who will be eligible for the shots, according to Axios and confirmed by the administration official.

 The decisions to overhaul the vaccine distribution program were made in two meetings held by leadership of Operation Warp Speed, the administration’s efforts to develop and distribute vaccines and therapeutics, over the weekend as officials searched for ways to speed up a sluggish rollout, the official said.